-So what exactly is software engineering anyway?
-The definition from Techopedia is "the process of analyzing user needs and designing, constructing, and testing end-user applications that will satisfy these needs through the use of software programming languages".
-It is the application of engineering principles to software development.
+Techopedia defines software engineering as “the process of analyzing user needs and designing, constructing, and testing end-user applications that will satisfy these needs through the use of software programming languages.
+It applies engineering principles to software development.
 In contrast to simple programming, software engineering is used for larger and more complex software systems, which are used as critical systems for businesses and organizations.”

 Software Engineer Roles and Responsibilities